tagtogorg/tagtog-doc/API_documents_v1.md

       <li><a href="#tab-3-url">JavaScript</a></li>
     </ul>
     <div class="tab">
-    <p class="code-desc">The example below imports a URL and retrieves the web link for the annotated document.
-That link redirects to the annotated document at the tagtog app.</p>
+    <p class="code-desc">The example below imports a URL and as the output, it retrieves the web link for the annotated document.
+That link redirects to the annotated document at the tagtog web app.
+You can use other <a href="ioformats.html#output-formats">output formats</a>.</p>
 <div id="tab-1-url" class="tab-content" style="display: block" markdown="1">
 ```shell
 curl -u {{ page.api_username }}:{{ page.api_pwd }} -X POST '{{ page.api_document_url }}?project={{ page.api_project }}&owner={{ page.api_username }}&url=https://en.wikipedia.org/wiki/Autonomous_cruise_control_system&output=weburl'